Mmaz1988/xleplusglue/README.md

 - The latest version of the Glue Semantics Workbench
 - The latest version of LiGER (Linguistic Graph Expansion and Rewriting)
 - XLE+Glue_web: A browser-based user interface for the GSWB and LiGER
 - Sample Grammars for XLE+Glue
+- A docker compose file for running the system on a local docker container